 Transport and logistics and the taxi industry have much in common.
-Both rely on effective movement from one place to another—and are set to experience major industry disruptions.
-Whether via truck, plane or ship, transport and logistics relies on a combination of supply chain management, warehousing and distribution planning.
+Both rely on effective movement from one place to another—and are experiencing major industry disruptions.
+Whether via truck, ship, plane or drones, transport and logistics relies on a combination of supply chain management, warehousing and distribution planning.
 It’s the business of getting product—and sometimes people—from point of origin to destination.
 So what is the transportation and logistics industry doing that taxi companies can learn from?

 1. Data-Driven Logistics